mozilla/ecosystem-platform/docs/tutorials/subscription-platform.md

 * Each key under `credentials` is the App Store `bundleId` for an iOS app with the `.` replaced with `_` due to a [node-convict bug](https://github.com/mozilla/node-convict/issues/250).
 The `bundleId` can be found in App Store Connect for the given iOS app.
 :::

-To obtain these credentials for a given iOS app, file a bug in App Stores::App Store Access in Bugzilla ([example bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1710928)).
+To obtain these credentials for a given iOS app, file a bug in the `App Stores` product and `App Store Access` component in Bugzilla ([example bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1710928)).
 You will need someone with an existing Admin or similar role in App Store Connect to vouch for you.

 ### Notifications